oVirt/ovirt-site/source/sla/quota.html.md

 The Quota Id which represented in the quota

-permission_id
+user_id

 UUID

 null

-Foreign key to the users.user_id (null indicates no users permitted to the Quota)
+Foreign key to the users.user_id (null indicates no users permitted to consume from the Quota)

 ***vm_dynamic*** - Add column *quota_id*, which indicates the Quota the VM should be depended on its resources.
  ***image_dynamic*** - Add column *quota_id*, which indicates the Quota the image should be depended on its storage resources.